alexandertsai/mcp-telegram/README.md

 - Send messages to your contacts or groups while sounding natural

 Make sure to include the word "Telegram" when asking Claude a prompt or it might not understand.
 For example, "Claude do I have any unread telegram messages?"

+## Customisation

+You can go under Claude Desktop -> click on your user then settings in the bottom left -> configure your personal preferences to get more tailored responses.
+For example "When using MCP to check Telegram, ignore channels".

 ## Pesky troubleshooting
 While in the virtual environment, try running: